jbernabei/iEEG_atlas/README.md

 ## Usage

-For most research purposes, using the filtered but otherwise unprocessed data found on Pennsieve Discover may be most useful.
+For most general research purposes, using the filtered but otherwise unprocessed data found on Pennsieve Discover may be most useful.

-To facilitate the usage of our methods for mapping quantitative abnormalities, please see the demo script for a simple application of the atlas to a 'test' patient
+To illustrate the usage of our methods for mapping quantitative abnormalities, please see the demo script for a simple application of the atlas to a 'test' patient.
+The end product of this demo is a rendering of predicted abnormalities, similar to those seen in Figure 7 of the paper.

 ## Contributing